Birth Parent Stories

 I finally realized that by giving my boys up for adoption I wasn’t abandoning them, but giving them the greatest gift I could.
 I felt at ease with my decision for the first time in a long time and I will never forget how much that one conversation changed my perspective.

 I cannot express how important this is.
-The match is everything!
-At least it was to me.
 I needed to know my gift to the adoptive parents would be appreciated, loved and cherished.
 At night when I would wake up and feel my baby move inside of me, I had to know I was protecting him and his future with the best parents I could find.
-Tom and Mary have a unique sense for this and it makes all the difference.

 I wish I could share all the wonderful details, which led up to finding my little guy’s mom and becoming friends, but there just isn’t enough time.
 All I can say, is that Tom, Mary and everyone else at the Sacramento Adoption Center immediately went to work to make our little miracle a reality.
 They consistently supported my decisions and provided me with the necessary tools to make some very hard choices.
 I never felt pressured and I always had a sense that they truly cared about my well-being and most importantly, my baby.